tradeling/technical-assesment/qa-automation/readme.md

         - Office Supplies

- **Publish test report in html format using custom code or cypress reporter plugin**
+ **Publish test report in html format using custom code or cypress reporter plugin.**
 ## Bonus Round (not required, but nice-to-have)

 - Usage of code quality tools such as eslint, prettier, typescript